 Moe’s Half Marathon

-Liam Scott ran the fastest sub-junior time of 9min 13sec, with Elly Barnett the fastest sub-junior girl in 10min 41sec.
+Liam Scott ran the fastest sub-junior boys time of 7 minutes 40sec.